-News › St Petersburg wheelchair visitors can now go up St. Isaac’s Cathedral
+News › Wheelchair visitors can now go up St. Isaac’s Cathedral

 Are you planning St Petersburg wheelchair tour?
 This news is for you!